 Visit the Moto Events Group website right here

-If you insure your bike directly with Bennetts you automatically become a BikeSocial member with access to over 150 exclusive offers, discounts, competitions and of course our very special Bennetts Track Days which will be back for 2022.
+If you insure your bike directly with Bennetts you automatically become a BikeSocial member with access to over 150 exclusive offers, discounts, competitions and of course our very special Bennetts Track Days.

-This year we held five days at MSV circuit around the land; Brands Hatch (Indy), Cadwell Park, 2 x Donington Park and Oulton Park attended by our ambassador, John McGuinness who’ll ride on track and offer feedback, a chat, a selfie or some abuse depending on what your preference is.
+We hold track days at MSV circuit around the land; Brands Hatch (Indy), Cadwell Park, Donington Park, Snetterton and Oulton Park attended by our ambassadors, John McGuinness and Peter Hickman, who will ride on track and offer feedback, a chat, a selfie or some abuse depending on what your preference is.
 We have a BSB mechanic, 100% Suspension, smaller groups, more time on track and FREE photographs for every attendee.
 Plus, they’re less expensive than your regular motorcycle track days.

 If you don’t insure your bike directly with Bennetts, there’s still the chance to become a BikeSocial member by signing up for an annual fee.
 Click here for more information about BikeSocial membership.